Public space is any outdoor area under Council control, including the Square, Railway Land, reserves, parks, riverbanks, and verges.

 We want to hear from anyone who has a view about the draft policy.
 You’re also welcome to appear before the Council and speak to your submission.

-The consultation is open for feedback until 4pm on Monday 29 July.
+This consultation closed for feedback on Monday 29 July.

 We want to know if you agree with the proposed assessment criteria